-Other items required to be reported in box 3 include the following:
+Other items required to be reported in box 3 include the following.

 - 1. Generally, all punitive damages, any damages for nonphysical injuries or sickness, and any other taxable damages.
 Report punitive damages even if they relate to physical injury or physical sickness.
 Generally, report all compensatory damages for nonphysical injuries or sickness, such as employment discrimination or defamation.
 However, do not report damages (other than punitive damages): - a.
 Received on account of personal physical injuries or physical sickness; - b.
-That do not exceed the amount paid for medical care for emotional distress: or - c.
-Received on account of nonphysical injuries (for example, emotional distress) under a written binding agreement, court decree, or mediation award in effect on or issued by September 13, 1995.
+That do not exceed the amount paid for medical care for emotional distress: - c.
+Received on account of nonphysical injuries (for example, emotional distress) under a written binding agreement, court decree, or mediation award in effect on or issued by September 13, 1995; or - d.
+That are for a replacement of capital, such as damages paid to a buyer by a contractor who failed to complete construction of a building.